tyriis/home-ops/infra/README.md

 ### Flux2 bootstrap and sops secret

-Definitions under terraform/flux are managing the github repo initialization and configure flux2 on the given cluster to enable reconcilation against this git repository.
+Definitions under terraform/flux are managing the github repo initialization and configure flux2 on the given cluster to enable reconciliation against this git repository.

 ### Cloudflare